 Medicaid work requirements waste millions of dollars on expensive tracking systems and overhead costs.
-For example, Georgia has implemented an alternative to Medicaid expansion, which includes work requirements.
+For example, Georgia has implemented an alternative to Medicaid expansion, which includes work reporting requirements.
 In its first year, the program cost Georgia taxpayers \$26 million, with 90% of the expense paid to consulting firms and administrative overhead.
-This is in stark contrast to the typical administrative costs, which range approximately 12% to 16% of overall program spending for Medicaid programs.
-Investments in the Medicaid system should go toward coverage of health care for beneficiaries, not toward expensive administrative overhead.
+This is in stark contrast to the typical administrative costs, which range approximately 12% to 16% of overall program spending for Medicaid programs.4

 Moreover, people with disabilities who lose Medicaid are unlikely to be eligible for other insurance coverage.
-Declining health or losing access to the support that Medicaid finances to help people with disabilities live in their homes and communities increases the risk of utilizing hospital emergency rooms, state-run institutional or nursing home care, which compromises their independence and shifts the higher costs of supporting people in large institutions, rather than community-based, care to taxpayers.
+Declining health or losing access to the support that Medicaid finances to help people with disabilities live in their homes and communities increases the risk of utilizing hospital emergency rooms, state-run institutional or nursing home care, which compromises their independence and costs taxpayers more than community-based supports do.